5 additional pages of classified material found at Biden's Wilmington residence

 The discovery came just hours after the White House Counsel's Office had released a statement specifically citing the discovery of a single document and the same day Attorney General Merrick Garland appointed former US Attorney Robert Hur as special counsel to investigate the matter.

-The latest disclosure marks the third in a week, and second time initial information provided was later proven to be not fulsome.
+The latest disclosure marks the third in a week, and second time initial information provided was later proved to be incomplete.
 In fact, Sauber had said the review of Biden's homes was complete on Wednesday night even though the additional five pages were discovered on Thursday evening.
 It comes as the White House has struggled to navigate the convergence of ongoing reviews, public messaging and rapidly increasing political pressure.

 The new pages were found when a White House lawyer went to Wilmington to facilitate the transfer of a classified document found at Biden's home by his personal attorneys to Justice Department officials, Sauber said.